sokra96/SimpleCalculator/README.md

-# Simple Calculator – Stage 0
+# Simple Calculator

-This is the initial version of the Simple Calculator project.

-## Features

-- Takes **two integer inputs** from the user.
-- Performs **addition** only.
-- Displays the result on the console.

-## Notes

-- No input validation yet.
-- No menu for choosing operations.
-- Designed to be a minimal working version (Stage 0).
+## Stage 1 – Input Validation and Basic Operations

+### Description
+This is a simple console calculator built in C#.
+In Stage 1, the calculator supports:

+- Addition (`+`) and Subtraction (`-`)
+- Input validation: only numeric values are accepted
+- User is prompted again if they enter invalid input
+- User is prompted again if they enter an invalid operation

+### Usage
+1. Run the program.
+2. Enter the first number (integer).
+3. Enter the second number (integer).
+4. Choose the operation (`+` or `-`).
+5. The result will be displayed.

+### Example